PazEdu/PazEdu/README.md

 - 🌱 I’m currently learning: React JS
 - 🤔 I’m looking for help with: Practical implementation
-- 📫 How to reach me: Via email
+- 📫 How to reach me: epaz9@montgomerycollege.edu